 CMake Projects

-It's possible to use complex projects with dependencies while scripting with C++ in Godot.
+It's possible to build complex programs with dependencies using CMake.

 This method requires a local RISC-V compiler installed on your system.
 If you don't have that, you won't be able to use CMake locally.